Understanding Ayurvedic Doshas: A Guide to Your Mind-Body Balance - Oneworld Ayurveda

 How does Vata influence our body and mind?

 Vata is the Dosha that controls our mind, creativity, and impulsive responses.
+The seat of Vata is below the umbilicus.
 It governs all movements, air flow, all muscle and bone functions, and communication throughout the mind and the nervous system.

 What happens when Vata is out of balance?